Learn-Write-Repeat/Web-Development/wd-cp-2/Manvi/Manvi_OpenWD_ReactJS_DOMManipulation.md

 </ul>
 ```

-Now, using key attribute's value React will know that a new child element with key="2" has been added to the list.
+Now, by using key attribute's value React will know that a new child element with key="2" has been added to the list.
 Hence, it’ll not update the entire list again.
 This will improve the speed of DOM Manipulation.

+Hence, React makes the process of DOM Manipulation very fast and makes the web page more user-friendly.

 Congrats :sparkler: You have completed this topic.